Pavlodar: History

 Koryakovsky fort was founded in 1720 as an Imperial Russian outpost.
 The settlement was created to establish control over the region's salt lakes, an important source of valuable salt.
 In 1861 the settlement was renamed Pavlodar and incorporated as a town.
 Pavlodar's significance was due in large measure to the substantial agricultural and salt-producing industries that had developed there despite the town's relatively small population.
 Pavlodar's population numbered only about 8,000 in 1897.
 The name Pavlodar means The Gift of Paul, and was chosen to commemorate the birth of the Grand Duke Paul Alexandrovich of Russia.

+During World War II, in connection with the formation of the Polish Anders' Army, a Polish diplomatic post was established in the city in February 1942, however it was closed in July 1942 when the Soviets arrested nine of its staff members (all of whom were released in October 1942).

 After 1955, the Soviet Government's Virgin Lands Campaign provided the impetus for the rapid growth and development of modern Pavlodar.
 Under the program, large numbers of young men and women from throughout the Soviet Union were relocated to the city; industrial and commercial activity was increased; and from the mid-1960s on, Pavlodar grew to become a major industrial centre of both the Kazakh SSR and of the Soviet Union because of a major arms and armour manufacturing facility located in the city.

-On April 1, 2020, the city was subject to quarantine in an attempt to slow the spread of COVID-19.